 (This is a common course number.
-Last year's course prefix/number
+Last year's course prefb:/number PSY 101)

-Introduction to Psychology surveys major topics in the study of behavior.
+introduction to Psychology surveys major topics in the study of behavior.
 Factors which determine and affect behavior are examined.
 Psychological principles are applied to the human experience.
 (3 Lec.)